cxreiff/bevy_ratatui_render/README.md

 ## multiple renders

-When you call `add_render((width, height))` a new render target and destination will be created, associated with an index that increments from zero.
-For multiple renders, just call `add_render` multiple times, and then use the index for the order it was created in the `target(index)`, `widget(index)`, and `print_full_terminal(index)` methods (I may implement string IDs in the future, but for now using an index kept the code simple).
+`RatatuiRenderPlugin` can be added to bevy multiple times.
+To access the correct render, use the same string id you passed into `RatatuiRenderPlugin::new()` to call the `target(id)` and `widget(id)` methods on the `RatatuiRenderContext` resource.

 ## supported terminals

-This relies on the terminal supporting 24-bit color.
-I've personality tested and confirmed that the following terminals display color correctly:
+Printing to terminal relies on the terminal supporting 24-bit color.
+I've personality tested and confirmed that the following terminals display correctly:

 - Alacritty
 - Kitty
 - iTerm
 - WezTerm

-## what's next?

-I am still refining the interface for creating render targets- I would like devs to be able to identify render targets with descriptive string IDs instead of integer indices.

-Also, it may be slightly nicer to create multiple render targets by instantiating the plugin multiple times, rather than the current builder pattern.
+...but any terminal with 24-bit color support should work fine.

 ## credits